 No. A contract sets salary floors, not ceilings, and departments can and do pay above any minimum salary established in the collective bargaining agreement (see the contracts at UWashington or NYU).
 GSU has no desire to lower anyone’s pay in order to equalize salaries across the university.
 In fact, many contracts have a ‘Maintenance of Benefits’ clause, which states that no graduate employee will earn less in pay or benefits under the contract than they did before.
 Typically, percentage increases in the contract will apply even if you earn above the wage floor.
-The university already faces competition from other top research institutions in attracting students in certain fields; the upward pressure on stipends in certain fields will only be strengthened with the power of collective bargaining.

 Would a union change what is unique about each department?

 Our goal as union members isn’t to conform every department and field to one exact way of operating.
 Rather, we want to be able to set baseline standards and expectations–and departmental administrators and faculty can figure out the best ways to meet them!
 Plus, it’s important to note that some things–like parental leave, dental and vision insurance, grievance policies, and workers’ compensation–simply can’t be resolved at the department level.
 We don’t think a one-size-fits-all approach would work either.
 That’s why it’s so important that we talk to everyone and have folks involved from every field.
 (Source: Cornell Grad Union FAQ)